pocl/pocl/doc/sphinx/source/conformance.rst

 - a few tests from ``basic/test_basic`` may fail / segfault because they request a huge amount of memory for buffers.

-- a few tests from ``conversions/test_conversions`` may report failures.
-This is likely a bug in the test or miscompilation; the same test from branch cl20_trunk of CTS passes.
+- a few tests from ``conversions/test_conversions`` may report failures when compiled with -O2.
+This is likely a bug in the test; the same test from branch cl20_trunk of CTS passes.

+- math_brute_force tests may occasionally fail with an empty build log, see pocl issue #614.

 - a few tests may run much faster if you limit the reported Global memory size with POCL_MEMORY_LIMIT env var.
 In particular, "kernel_image_methods" test